prisma/prisma1/README.md

 > The Graphcool Framework is heavily inspired by the [12-Factor App](https://12factor.net/) manifesto for modern application development.

-**Declarative programming** allows for highly expressive and concise code by _describing_ the functionality of a program in dedicated terms (rather than providing step-by-step instructions for the machine to execute).
+**Declarative programming** allows for highly expressive and concise code by _describing_ the functionality of an application in dedicated terms.
 Graphcool provides you with powerful, declarative building blocks while giving you the flexibility to deal with custom application requirements.

 A key principle from the above mentioned [12-Factor App](https://12factor.net/) manifesto is a **clear separation between _configuration_ and actual _code_**.
 The Graphcool Framework is strongly based on this idea: